forseti-security/forseti-security/_faq/general/updating-documentation.md

 ---
 {::options auto_ids="false" /}

-Forseti documentations can be updated in the `forsetisecurity.org-dev` branch.
+Forseti documentation can be updated in the `forsetisecurity.org-dev` branch.

 You can test your documentation changes locally, by [following the instructions here]({% link _docs/latest/develop/website.md %}).